Google’s Algorithm

-In the competitive world of online business, having a fast-loading website is more than just a convenience; it’s a necessity.
-As digital consumers become more impatient, page speed has emerged as a critical factor in determining how well your website ranks on Google.
-In this blog, we’ll explore why page speed matters so much in Google’s algorithm and how you can enhance your site’s performance for better visibility.
+It’s no longer a nicety to have a fast-loading website in this highly competitive world of online business, with digital consumers being more impatient by the day.
+Page speed has now emerged as one of the important factors determining how well your website ranks on Google.
+In this blog, we will be discussing why page speed matters so much in Google’s algorithm and how you can improve the performance of your site to better its visibility.

-The first impression a user has of your site often hinges on how quickly it loads.
-Research indicates (Google’s Algorithm) that users expect a webpage to load in under three seconds.
-If it takes longer, they are likely to leave your site in frustration.
+Often, the first impression a user has of your site depends on how quickly it loads.
+According to research, Google’s Algorithm, users expect a webpage to load in under three seconds.
+If it takes longer, they will probably leave your site in frustration.
 A slow-loading page can lead to high bounce rates, which signals to Google that your site may not provide a satisfactory experience, negatively impacting your rankings.

 3. Mobile-First Indexing